Double Pessimism is Provably Efficient for Distributionally Robust Offline Reinforcement Learning: Generic Algorithm and Robust Partial Coverage: Discussions

 \begin{example}[$d$-rectangular robust linear MDP \citep{ma2022distributionally}] A $d$-rectangular robust linear MDP is equipped with $d$-rectangular robust sets.
 Linear MDP is an MDP that enjoys a $d$-dimensional linear decomposition of its reward function and transition kernel \citep{jin2020provably}.
 We define the model space $\mathcal{P}_{\mathrm{M}}$ as

 where $\boldsymbol{\phi}:\mathcal{S}\times\mathcal{A}\mapsto\mathbb{R}^d$ is a known feature mapping satisfying that

-We then assume that $P^{\star}_h(s'|s,a)=\boldsymbol{\phi}(s,a)^\top\boldsymbol{\mu}^{\star}(s')\in\mathcal{P}_{\mathrm{M}}$, and $R_h(s,a) = \boldsymbol{\phi}(s,a)^\top\boldsymbol{\theta}_h$ for some $\boldsymbol{\theta}_h\in\mathbb{R}^d$ with $\|\boldsymbol{\theta}_h\|_2\leq \sqrt{d}$.
+We then assume that $P^{\star}_h(s'|s,a)=\boldsymbol{\phi}(s,a)^\top\boldsymbol{\mu}^{\star}_h(s')\in\mathcal{P}_{\mathrm{M}}$, and $R_h(s,a) = \boldsymbol{\phi}(s,a)^\top\boldsymbol{\theta}_h$ for some $\boldsymbol{\theta}_h\in\mathbb{R}^d$ with $\|\boldsymbol{\theta}_h\|_2\leq \sqrt{d}$.
 We define the mapping $\boldsymbol{\Phi}$ as

+where $D(\cdot\|\cdot)$ is some (pseudo-)distance such as KL-divergence or TV-distance.
 This is called a $d$-rectangular robust set and is first considered by \cite{ma2022distributionally}.
 As is argued in \cite{ma2022distributionally}, $d$-rectangular robust set is not so conservative as $\mathcal{S}\times\mathcal{A}$-rectangular robust set in certain cases, which is more natural for linear MDPs due to the special linear structure. \end{example}

-While not satisfying Assumption \ref{ass: sarmdp} ($\mathcal{S}\times\mathcal{A}$-rectangular robust sets), it can be proved that RMDP in Example \ref{exp: dlmdp} also satisfies the robust Bellman equation in Proposition \ref{prop: robust Bellman} (similar to the proof in Appendix \ref{subsec: robust bellman sarmdp} for $\mathcal{S}\times\mathcal{A}$-rectangular robust MDPs).
-Our algorithm $\texttt{P}^2\texttt{MPO}$ (Algorithm \ref{alg: p2mpo}) can also be applied to offline solve robust RL with RMDP in Example \ref{exp: dlmdp}, under certain robust partial coverage assumption (see Assumption \ref{ass: partial coverage cov}).
+While not satisfying Assumption \ref{ass: sarmdp} ($\mathcal{S}\times\mathcal{A}$-rectangular robust sets), it can still be proved that RMDP in Example \ref{exp: dlmdp} also satisfies the robust Bellman equation in Proposition \ref{prop: robust Bellman} (similar to the proof in Appendix~\ref{subsec: robust bellman sarmdp} for $\mathcal{S}\times\mathcal{A}$-rectangular robust MDPs).
+Our algorithm $\texttt{P}^2\texttt{MPO}$ (Algorithm \ref{alg: p2mpo}) can also be applied to offline solve robust RL with RMDP in Example \ref{exp: dlmdp}, under certain robust partial coverage assumption (see Assumption~\ref{ass: partial coverage cov}).
+In the following, we give a specific implementation of the model estimation step for $d$-rectangular RMDPs in Example \ref{exp: dlmdp}, and we provide theoretical guarantees for this specification of our algorithm $\texttt{P}^2\texttt{MPO}$.